Iemitsu Mausoleum Taiyuin-byo in Nikko

 History

-In 1653 Ietsuna Tokugawa (1641 - 1680), the fourth Shogun, completed the construction of the mausoleum.
-It was two years after Shogun Iemitsu (1604 - 1651) died.
-The mausoleum was built on a smaller scale to not overshadow the Toshugu Shrine, where Ieyasu Tokugawa (1543 - 1616), founder of the Tokugawa Shogunate was buried.
+In 1653 Ietsuna Tokugawa (1641 - 1680), the fourth Shogun, completed the construction of the Iemitsu Mausoleum Taiyuin-byo.
+It was two years after Shogun Iemitsu (1604 - 1651) died and only 17 years after he reconstructed the Toshugu Shrine.
+To get some historical context Shogun Tokugawa Iemitsu decided to close the border of Japan and locked the country for more than 200 years.
+The mausoleum was built on a smaller scale to not overshadow the Toshugu Shrine, where Ieyasu Tokugawa (1543 - 1616), founder of the Tokugawa Shogunate, was buried.

 Location